TrossenRobotics/interbotix_xslocobots_docs/docs/ros1_packages/locobot_control.rst

 ========

-This package contains the configuration and launch files necessary to easily start the various components of the X-Series Locobot platform.
+This package contains the configuration and launch files necessary to easily start the various components of the X-Series LoCoBot platform.
 This includes launching the **xs_sdk** node responsible for driving the DYNAMIXEL motors on the robot, loading the URDF to the ``robot_description`` parameter, starting the Kobuki base, and activating the RealSense D435 camera and RPLidar 2D laser scanner.
 Essentially, this package is what all 'downstream' ROS packages